Can I identify hundreds of gel bands in a few days?

 The biopharmaceutical company that I work for consistently uses SDS PAGE and Western Blotting to check protein expression.
 But this means we spend a great deal of money on antibodies, which I feel may be unnecessary.
 In addition, there are several unknown proteins in the gels, possibly degradation products, which we would like to identify.

 Is there a fast and reproducible method to identify hundreds of gel bands within a few days?

 If you develop or manufacture any type of protein-based biologic, you know it is essential to evaluate protein expression.
-Both to verify that the biopharmaceutical protein was produced in sufficient amount and to investigate impurities co-produced by the host cell.
+Both to verify that the biopharmaceutical protein was produced in a sufficient amount and to investigate impurities co-produced by the host cell.

 The common approach is to rely on one of these standard methods:

 - SDS-PAGE and Western Blotting (WB)

 - SDS-PAGE and In-gel digestion/mass spectrometry

-The method that includes WB is fast and easy to run, if you have the antibody needed to recognize the drug product.
-However, since this approach depends on antibodies and their specificity towards the target protein, there is a degree of uncertainty .
+The method that includes WB is fast and easy to run if you have the antibody needed to recognize the drug product.
+However, since this approach depends on antibodies and their specificity toward the target protein, there is a degree of uncertainty .

 Also, you should be aware that you rely on a constant antibody supply – which makes it costly when you have a high number of samples.
-And it is vulnerable, since you cannot conduct the analysis, if you run out of antibodies.
-Furthermore, the antibodies (probably) will not cover the degradation products or other unknown proteins, also making the approach incapable of identifying proteins in the sample besides the drug product [1, 2].
+And it is vulnerable since you cannot conduct the analysis if you run out of antibodies.
+Furthermore, the antibodies (probably) will not cover the degradation products or other unknown proteins, also making the approach incapable of identifying proteins in the sample beside the drug product [1, 2].

 Therefore, it makes sense to apply a method that runs without antibodies – and can take a high number of samples within a short time (hours and days).
 Some companies thus benefit from protein ID /confirmation by in-gel digestion and mass spectrometry (LC-MS).
 However, this requires more time than SDS-PAGE and WB – at least for traditional ways of setting up the method [1-3].

-Improved speed and lowered cost of running protein ID of gel-bands
+Improved speed and lower cost of running protein ID of gel-bands